M. Henry Jones: Career in New York City

 Jones arrived in New York in 1975 as a film student at the School of Visual Arts.
 In his first years in the East Village he was a central figure at Club 57, and he created the two animated rock videos for which he is best known, "Soul City" and "Go-Go Girl," immediately before MTV's start in 1981.
 He also shot "Brand New Cadillac," which was finally edited in 2006.
 During his freshman year at SVA he began to spend time with Harry Everett Smith at the Chelsea Hotel.
 In 1983 he was hired by the Globus brothers to be the technical assistant to Marquis André Roger Lannes de Montebello, who was perfecting CrystalChrome, a form of 3D photography.
 His encounters with these two very different characters merged with his already considerable experience with animation to shape the rest of his life.

-From 1988 to 1995 he directed a series of nationally-broadcast animated commercials for the America's Best eyeglasses chain.
+From 1988 to 1995 he directed a series of nationally broadcast animated commercials for the America's Best eyeglasses chain.
 At the same time he began work on animation in the form of lenticulars as a member of the Depthography group.
 In the '90s that lenticular work would morph into the Fly's Eye photography that had been in development by Roger de Montebello until his passing in 1986.
 Jones also experimented with hand-built stereo pinhole cameras.
 His storefront studio SnakeMonkey, on Avenue A in the East Village, became a magnet for fellow artists and their children.

 From 1993 to 2006 Jones built and toured "Harry Smith: A Re-Creation," a tribute in which he realized Smith's dreams for the elaborate projection of his animated films.
 The show was an embroidered compendium of Smith's films shown in the manner intended by Smith—as performances—using stroboscopic effects, multiple projections, and magic lanterns.

 During 1988–92 Mark Austin Brady and Jones were cinematographers on Rachel Amodeo's film "What About Me," which was favorably reviewed by "The Wall Street Journal" and "The New Yorker" as "a hidden masterwork that brings grace and cosmic humor to the grimy streets of eighties New York."

 In the late '90s and the aughts he constructed his "stroboscopic zoetropes," large kinetic sculptures with model-animation "puppets."
 When a strobe light hit the sequence of puppets attached to a spinning steel wheel, they would animate.
 In 2007 Jones directed a final rock video, "Bangin' in my Head," with animation of drawings by his son Atticus.
-Following these major projects, Jones devoted himself exclusively to the development of SnakeMonkey Fly's Eye 3D photography until his untimely death on June 16, 2022, at the age of 65, from cancer discovered late during the Covid shut-down.
+Following these major projects, Jones devoted himself exclusively to the development of SnakeMonkey Fly's Eye 3D photography until his untimely death on June 16, 2022, at the age of 65, from cancer discovered late during the COVID-19 pandemic.